 There are two types of forwards found on the field:

-- Striker – The striker’s role is to shoot on goal.
+- Striker – The striker’s role is to score goals.
 They are positioned in front of the field and will always be looking to receive passes from their teammates in an attempt to score a goal.
 They must be quick and able to outrun the other team’s defense and profit from their mistakes.
+This is the most important position on a soccer team.

 Positions on the Soccer Field